cmonaghan/siri-playlist-actions/README.md

     vercel dev --listen 8080

 Note that `vercel dev` actually pulls the environment variables from vercel, and does not respect your .env.local file (annoying).
+Thus the `vercel env pull` command above is not necessary, but I find it helpful to actually see the env variables.

-Navigate to http://localhost:8080/ and click "Connect to Spotify", which will redirect you to the setup page with instructions.
+Navigate to http://localhost:8080/ and click "Connect to Spotify", which will redirect you to a setup page with instructions.

 The best way to test changes is to setup Apple Shortcuts as described on the setup page.
 However, you can also use `curl`, like so: